Support Centre

 8.7.
 Right not to be subject to automated decision-making

-The data subject has the right not to be subject to a decision based solely on automated processing, including profiling, if such a decision produces legal effects concerning to the data subject or in a similar manner significantly affects the data subject.
+The data subject has the right not to be subject to a decision based solely on automated processing, including profiling, if such a decision produces legal effects concerning the data subject or in a similar manner significantly affects the data subject.

 This right does not apply if the decision: